AmanSwar/TorchSSL/README.md

     ```

 2.  **Install dependencies:**
-    It is recommended to create a `requirements.txt` file with the following content and install it.
+    Create a `requirements.txt` file with the following content:
     ```
     torch
     torchvision